 We are grateful to be gathering for worship both in-person and online.
 This allows us to invite people to grow in their connection with God and each other while respecting the different choices people are making about safety in this challenging season.
-Beginning in June, we are lifting some of our COVID protocols; we see the summer as a “bridge season” that will allow us to move forward as a congregation while providing options for those who are moving at different paces towards a time of more openness.
+Our current protocols (updated on September 5) are a response to our local situation; we regularly review and adjust these in order to best meet our needs for community and safety:

-- All Sunday services: No seat reservations are needed, and roped-off pews will be reopened.
+- All Sunday services: No seat reservations are needed, and all seating is available (no roped-off pews)

-- 9 am service: Masks are optional; over-flow seating is available in the Fellowship Hall if the sanctuary feels too full.
+- 9 am service: Masks are requested for all worshipers 3 and up, regardless of vaccination status; over-flow seating is available in the Fellowship Hall if the sanctuary feels too full.